hardscrabble/hardscrabble.github.io/_drafts/coconut-estate.md

 And I never wrote about any of it here until now.

+So, while I still remember all this, here's a bunch of information about what I did and how I did it and why I stopped.

 ## the name

 I never had a proper name for it, but the whole time I worked on it, I called it Coconut Estate.
-It's a reference to [my favorite song], which is about an obsessive zealot who destroys himself in his search for knowledge and has no regrets.
+It's a reference to [my favorite song], which is about an obsessive zealot who destroys himself in his search for knowledge, and has no regrets.
 As a product name, it's probably very bad, but there were times I thought about sticking with it.
 Maybe people will find it intriguing, I would think.
 I spent $5.94 on the domain `coconutestate.top`.
-I would joke that the other name I was considering, which comes from [another mewithoutYou song], was Unbearably Sad, which would make Coconut Estate sound better by comparison.
+I would joke that the other name I was considering, which comes from [another mewithoutYou song], was Unbearably Sad.
+That would make Coconut Estate sound better by comparison.
 I liked that Coconut Estate sounded like a _place_ that you enter and enjoy spending time in.

 [my favorite song]: https://mewithoutyou.bandcamp.com/track/the-king-beetle-on-a-coconut-estate